microsoft/FluidFramework/docs/content/start/property-dds/property-collection.md

 ## Sets

 A set is an unordered collection of properties.
-Currently, PropertyDDS only supports sets for `NamedProperties`, i.e. properties that have a unique GUID associated with them.
+Currently, Property DDS only supports sets for `NamedProperties`, i.e. properties that have a unique GUID associated with them.
 The set is internally implemented as a map where the key to a property is always its GUID.
-Named properties can be inserted into maps without explicitly specifying their GUID, PropertyDDS will automatically take the GUID of the named property.
-At the moment, PropertyDDS does not support primitive property sets.
+Named properties can be inserted into maps without explicitly specifying their GUID, Property DDS will automatically take the GUID of the named property.
+At the moment, Property DDS does not support primitive property sets.
 To access a property in the set, it is addressed via the GUID.

 The following code shows how sets can be used: